LewisIsWorking/PathWarsWiki/Writerside/topics/Feedback-from-Ross-on-getting-started-guide.md

 These four steps are far too small to be separate topics.

 Install Foundry
-Once you have a forge account, it's just as simple as logging into the forge, and clicking the campaign.
+Once you have a forge account, it is just as simple as logging into the forge, and clicking the campaign.
 Why are people losing the links or the links breaking?

 Pick your player colour
-Does this really need to be it's own separate step?
+Does this really need to be its own separate step?

 Request a character sheet
 Good